Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 10 Mei 2026 11.07.38 UTC
+- WIB: Minggu, 10 Mei 2026 14.30.45 UTC
-- WITA: Minggu, 10 Mei 2026 12.07.38 UTC
+- WITA: Minggu, 10 Mei 2026 15.30.45 UTC
-- WIT: Minggu, 10 Mei 2026 13.07.38 UTC
+- WIT: Minggu, 10 Mei 2026 16.30.45 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: nature
+Kategori: success